Emergency Dentist – Irving, TX

 Why Choose Daily Smiles MacArthur for Emergency Dental Care?

 What to Expect at Your Emergency Dental Appointment

 After you get in touch with our office, we’ll do whatever we can to get you scheduled for an appointment the same day you call.
-Feel free to give us a call on Saturday as well.
+Feel free to give us a call.
 When you do call, you can also expect first-aid tips on what you should do ahead of your visit.
 After completing a detailed exam and capturing X-rays of your mouth, we’ll be able to confirm the source of your dental problem.
 Once we’re finished determining the extent of the dental issue, we’ll begin developing a treatment plan that works to get you out of pain and prevent your emergency from getting worse.
 This could involve either a dental filling, root canal therapy, extraction, or other service.
 The last thing you should do is put off the care you need as dental emergencies rarely get better on their own.